-- Employers must query the Clearinghouse for current and prospective employees' drug and alcohol violations before permitting those employees to operate a commercial motor vehicle (CMV) on public roads. - Employers must annually query the Clearinghouse for each driver they currently employ.
+- Employers must query the Clearinghouse for current and prospective employees' drug and alcohol violations before permitting those employees to operate a CMV on public roads. - Employers must annually query the Clearinghouse for each driver they currently employ.

 For more information on the Clearinghouse, please visit https://clearinghouse.fmcsa.dot.gov/